AScustomWorks/AS/README.md

 V 0.6.5: Added a Regular/Extended switch to change the clock from 40-250 to 30-300 range.
 Had to add the switch instead of simply changing the default settings to avoid changing the bpm tempo on the patches already using the clock.

+V 0.6.6: Added a CV input for the "RUN" switch.

 ### BPM to delay/hz calculator
 A BPM to delay/hz calculator to setup easier those nice delay effects.